 The 1980s was also a period of serious student protests and unrest.
-COSAS moved increasingly closer to liberation movements aligned to the ANC.
+Congress of South African Students (COSAS) moved increasingly closer to liberation movements aligned to the ANC.
 The foundation of the United Democratic Front (UDF) to organise resistance against South Africa's constitutional reforms gave COSAS a much wider role in politics.
 The proposed Tricameral Parliament saw increased student participation in national politics.

 President P.W.
 Botha instituted a parliamentary select committee to look into the reforms proposed by the Theron Commission.
 On 8 May 1980, the select committee tabled its report, proposing the creation of a Tricameral Parliament (with three houses) to include limited representation for Coloured and Indian people, but excluding African people.
 These proposed reforms were opposed from all political fronts.
 The Afrikaner nationalist Conservative Party opposed the reforms, believing they were dangerous for the regime and would undermine apartheid.
 The Progressive Federal Party (PFP) and Inkatha Freedom Party (IFP) also opposed the suggested constitutional reforms because they were convinced that the reforms would worsen tensions with the majority of South Africans (the Africans) who would still be excluded.
 The PFP called for the inclusion of a Bill of Rights to protect individual freedoms against state abuse.
 Student bodies rejected the reforms because of their racist character and for keeping real political power in the hands of the White minority.